-If the substance is suspected to be illegal, staff can take temporary possession of it
+If the substance is suspected to be illegal, staff can take temporary possession of it.

-- it will be confiscated, in the presence of a second member of staff as witness - the sample will be sealed in a plastic bag with details of the date and time of the seizure/find and witness present and stored in a secure location (e.g. a safe or lockable container) with access limited to the Co-Head and Assistant Head. - the pupil will be taken to the school office and the Co-Head or Assistant Head called and the pupils questioned. - the police will be notified immediately, who will collect it and store or dispose of it, in line with locally agreed protocols. - we will record details of the incident, including the police incident reference number. - we will inform the pupil's parents/carers and they will be asked to come into school, unless it is not in the best interests of the child to do so. - identify any safeguarding concerns and develop a support and sanctions response including internal exclusion whilst investigations are carried out.
+- it will be confiscated, in the presence of a second member of staff as witness - the sample will be sealed in a plastic bag with details of the date and time of the seizure/find and witness present and stored in a secure location (e.g. a safe or lockable container) with access limited to the Headteacher and / or Deputy Headteacher. - the pupil will be taken to the school office and the Headteacher / Deputy Headteacher called and the pupils questioned. - the police will be notified immediately, who will collect it and store or dispose of it, in line with locally agreed protocols. - we will record details of the incident, including the police incident reference number. - we will inform the pupil's parents/carers and they will be asked to come into school, unless it is not in the best interests of the child to do so.

+- identify any safeguarding concerns and develop a support and sanctions response including internal exclusion whilst investigations are carried out. - School will inform the CEO & DCEO of the Trust